lasellers/eve-materials-lookup/README.md

 Fixed a bug with the "Suggestions" page where the resources for the default blueprint were not loading do to a load order issue.
 Started to remove the abundant console logging for debugging issues.
 Optimized speed for computing initial suggestions planet grouping.
+* v1.7 Refactored a bit more -- pruning away code that wasn't needed now that I thought about it.
+Shaved about 500 + 250 ish ms off of the "resources by planet" pre-calc function.

 ## Project setup
 ```